pyOpenSci/python-package-guide/documentation/index.md

 An example from the MovingPandas GitHub repository with all of the major files in it including CONTRIBUTING.md, README.md, CODE_OF_CONDUCT.md and a LICENSE.txt file. *(screen shot taken Nov 23 2022)*
 ```

-The above files are evaluated on many online platforms that track package health.
+The files mentions above (README, Code of Conduct, license
+file, etc) are used as a measure of package community health
-platforms.
-Below you can see the community standards page that everyone
+on many online platforms.
+Below, you can see the community
-has in their GitHub repository.
+standards page that everyone has in their GitHub repository.

 ```{figure} ../images/moving-pandas-python-package-github-community-standards.png
 ---